vojtechruz/vojtechruzicka-blog/src/posts/learning-intellij-idea-keyboard-shortcuts/index.md

 ![Key Promoter Popup Example](./key-promoter.png)

-And that\'s it.
+And that's it.
 The effect is two-fold.
 First, when you see a pop-up with the shortcut every time you click, sooner or later you remember the shortcut.
-Moreover, for your frequently clicked actions, the pop up becomes so annoying after a while, that you\'ll make anything (hopefully learn the shortcut) to avoid seeing it again.
-This plugin is especially useful when transitioning from a different IDE like Eclipse or NetBeans and you don\'t know any shortcuts at all.
+Moreover, for your frequently clicked actions, the pop up becomes so annoying after a while, that you'll make anything (hopefully learn the shortcut) to avoid seeing it again.
+This plugin is especially useful when transitioning from a different IDE like Eclipse or NetBeans and you don't know any shortcuts at all.

 ![Key promoter Statistics](./key-promoter-stats.png)